 Mandatory Disclosure Reporting (MDR) DAC 6 – PART 2

-As a thumb rule, the intermediary, middleman or the outsourced agency, as the case may be, shall be the primary body accountable for the reporting liability.
-However, if the said individuals or entities are not available or are located outside the EU territory, the liability to submit documents and reports rests with the primary tax payer.
+As a thumb rule, the intermediary, middleman or outsourced agency, as the case may be, shall be the primary body accountable for the reporting liability.
+However, if the said individuals or entities are unavailable or located outside the EU territory, the liability to submit documents and reports rests with the primary tax payer.

 It must also be noted that if there is an “in-house” department or a section, designated to function for this initiative, then this department or section is liable to report the said arrangement.

-If there is more than one intermediary, each one of them will be required to file the arrangement.
+If there is more than one intermediary, they must file the arrangement.

-Further, an intermediary need not file an arrangement, if it can prove that the same has already been files by another intermediary under the EU country.
-It is important to maintain an archive of all reporting arrangements, be it as an intermediary or as a tax payer.
+Further, an intermediary need not file an arrangement if it can prove that the same has already been files by another intermediary under the EU country.
+Maintaining an archive of all reporting arrangements is important, be it as an intermediary or tax payer.

-The head of tax may want to devise a system whereby there are in-built controls at every stage of reporting arrangements at the group level.
+The head of tax may want to devise a system with built-in controls at every stage of reporting arrangements at the group level.
 In order to do this, there need to be local managers installed who would, in turn, certify that their respective entities have capabilities to report on arrangements.